ronvoluted/darktide-local-server/.github/ISSUE_TEMPLATE/whitelist-request.md

 ---
 name: Whitelist request
-about: Suggest an idea for this project
+about: Request an executable be permitted to run commands
 title: Whitelist request
 labels: enhancement
 assignees: ronvoluted